yulondawyatt/unit-fundamentals/data-representation-with-code/readme.md

     state: "NY",
     zip: 11101,
   },
-  amount: -6.05,
+  amount: -1.05,
-  pastTransactions: [-100, -30, -3, -55, -63, -150, 1000],
+  pastTransactions: [-100, -30, -20, -600, -3, -55, -63, -150, 1000],
 };
 ```

-We would imagine that a user logs in to their account.
-Our user Rynn, has two bank accounts, a saving's account with an `id` of 1 and a checking account with an `id` of 5.
+Imagine that a user logs in to their account.
+The user Rynn, has two bank accounts, a saving's account with an `id` of 1 and a checking account with an `id` of 5.
 Rynn selects the checking account so they can deposit $1000 into the correct account.
 The app would look up the account by the `id` number and update the amount.
 Rynn could also change multiple details and the account could still be found, because the id never changes.